rowland007/Cyber-Playbook/docs/glossary.md

     1. A mechanism that initiates an action when an event occurs such as reaching a certain time or date or upon receiving some type of input.
 A trigger generally causes a program routine to be executed.
     2. In a database management system (DBMS), a trigger is an SQL procedure that is executed when a record is added or deleted.
 It is used to maintain referential integrity in the database.
 A trigger may also execute a stored procedure (PC Magazine, 2019).
 - **Trojan Horse** - The term comes from Greek mythology, in which the Greeks battled the Trojans (people of Troy).
 After years of being unable to break into the fortified city, the Greeks built this, filled it with soldiers and pretended to sail away.
 After the Trojans brought this into the city, the Greek soldiers crept out at night and opened the gates of Troy to the returning soldiers, and Troy was destroyed (PC Magazine, 2018).
+- **Trojan Horse** - A computer program that appears to have a useful function, but also has a hidden and potentially malicious function that evades security mechanisms (Dukes, 2015).
 - **Trojan Virus** - A program that appears legitimate but performs some illicit activity when run.
 It may be used to locate password information or make the system more vulnerable to future entry or simply destroy the user's stored software and data.
 This is similar to a virus, except that it does not replicate itself.
 Often sneaking in attached to a free game or other supposedly worthwhile utility, it remains in the computer doing damage or allowing someone from a remote location to take control (PC Magazine, 2018).
 - **Trusted Computing Base (TCB) Subsets** - Everything that causes a computer system or network to be devoid of malicious software or hardware (PC Magazine, 2019).
+- **Tuckman-Jensen Model** - A five-step team development process consisting of forming, storming, norming, performing, and adjourning (Mulder, 2013).
 - **Turning Point**
 A time at which a decisive change in a situation occurs, especially one with beneficial results (Cambridge Dictionary, 2019).